Infineon/motor-ctrl-lib/README.md

   </tr>
 </table>

-- Motor control library supports 25 different permutations of control type, control entity, feedback type, and statup method as shown in the table above.
+- Motor control library supports 25 different permutations of the control type, control entity, feedback type, and statup method as shown in the table above.
-- In addition, both three-shunt and single-shunt configurations are supported, which result in more flexibility in supporting various applications.
+- In addition, both three-shunt and single-shunt configurations are supported, which results in more flexibility in supporting various applications.
-- It should be noted that the user will have flexibility to include or bypass the current loop when using *TBC in BC* mode.
+- Note that the user will have flexibility to include or bypass the current loop when using *TBC in BC* mode.
 - Bypassing the current loop can address low-cost BLDC applications with no shunts or ADCs.